-(c) The offer must be kept open for at least 14 days following the date on which the revised offer document is published.
-Therefore, no revised offer document may be published in the 14 days ending on the last day the offer is able to become unconditional as to acceptances.
-(See also Rule 31.6 and the Notes on Rule 31.6.)
+(c) The offer must be kept open for at least 14 days following the publication of the revised offer document.
+Therefore, no revised offer document may be published after Day 46 or, where the offeror has made an acceleration statement, after the date which is 14 days prior to the unconditional date.